Facing Brexit challenge, May vows to fight on

 "At this critical time in our history, we can either be timid or we can be bold," May will say.
 "We will act with an unshakeable sense of purpose to build the better, fairer Britain which we all want to see."

-(Additional reporting by Kylie MacLellan, Editing by Catherine Evans)
+Additional reporting by Kylie MacLellan, Editing by Catherine Evans